 There are two sets of ATLs for methylmercury in fish because of the age-related toxicity of this chemical (OEHHA, 2008).
 The fetus and children are more sensitive to the toxic effects of methylmercury.
-Thus, the ATLs for the sensitive population, including women who might become pregnant (typically 18 to 49 years of age) and children 1-17 years of age, are lower than those for women 50 years and older and men 18 years and older.
+Thus, the ATLs for the sensitive population, including women who might become pregnant (typically 18-49 years of age) and children 1-17 years of age, are lower than those for women 50 years and older and men 18 years and older.
 The lower ATL values for the sensitive population provide additional protection to allow for normal growth and development of the brain and nervous system of unborn babies and children.
 Detailed discussion about the toxicity of common fish contaminants and health benefits of fish consumption, as well as derivation of the ATLs, are provided in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, Dieldrin, Methylmercury, PCBs, Selenium, and Toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).
 A list of the ATLs used in this report is presented in the Appendix.

-For each fish species in this advisory, OEHHA compared the mean chemical concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix).
+For each fish species in this advisory, OEHHA compared the mean chemical concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that can be safely consumed (see Appendix).
 For fish fillets, a serving size is considered to be 8 ounces, prior to cooking, or about the size and thickness of a hand.
 Children should be given smaller servings.
 For smaller fish species, several individual fish may be required to yield a serving.

 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
 If two or more chemicals with similar adverse effects are present in fish tissue, multiple chemical exposure methodology involving hazard index calculations is employed.
 This may result in advising fewer servings per week than would be the case for the presence of either chemical alone, in a similar concentration.
-The potential effect of multiple chemical exposures (mercury and DDTs) was assessed in Largemouth Bass and did not affect advice.
-Advice for all species in this advisory was based solely on mercury concentrations.
+The potential effect of multiple chemical exposures (mercury, DDTs, and PCBs) was assessed in Channel Catfish, Common Carp, Largemouth Bass, and Striped Bass from Castaic Lake and affected advice for Channel Catfish and Common Carp.
+Similarly, the potential effect of multiple chemical exposures (mercury, DDTs, and PCBs) was assessed in Common Carp, Largemouth Bass, and Redear Sunfish from Castaic Lagoon but did not affect advice.
+Advice for all species from Castaic Lagoon, and all species from Castaic Lake other than Channel Catfish and Common Carp, was based solely on mercury or PCB concentrations.

-OEHHA recommends that individuals strive to meet the US Dietary Guidelines' seafood consumption recommendations11 while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
+OEHHA recommends that individuals strive to meet the US Dietary Guidelines' seafood consumption recommendations, 15 while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
 The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
 People should eat no more than the recommended number of servings for each fish species or species group.
-When noted, OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species12 known to accumulate similar levels of contaminants.
+When noted, OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species16 known to accumulate similar levels of contaminants.